INTERPOL-Innovation-Centre/GraphSense-Maltego-transform/README.md

 # GraphSense Maltego Transform
 This tranform set for GraphSense is from an original idea of our Swiss colleagues and aims at querying GraphSense data directly in Maltego.
-We have chosen to restrict this repository to LEAs only.
 The tranforms enable simple queries on GraphSense data and tag-packs to obtain transaction graphs and attribution tags in Maltego.
 |Graphsense and this transform set work for BTC, BCH, LTC, ZEC and ETH|
 |:---:|